 However, with more than 700 women’s athletic apparel brands in the market, competition is stiff.

-Online and Direct Sales
+Online and Direct Sales in the Footwear Industry

 While footwear provides enticing opportunities for growth, retail chains like Macy’s and Kohl’s face ongoing challenges such as weak store traffic and a reliance on discounting.